 I did the front-end path and validated my projects, I’m waiting for the final jury to deliver the degree, which should be around the end of April 2018.

-While waiting for it, I’m looking for a job in a startup with a great culture and challenging projects.
-As far it’s going well, I had my first tech interview last week.
-Also, I’m still doing my random projects and secretly hope for world domination. 😉
+While waiting for my diploma, I’m looking for work, preferably in a startup with a great culture and challenging projects.
+So far it’s going well.
+I had my first tech interview last week.
+I’m still doing my random projects and secretly hoping for world domination. 😉

 Editor’s update: in the meantime, Nicolas found a job in a startup as a Front-End Developer.
 Well done!

 What difficulty (if any!) did you encounter while studying online?